swharden/Python-GUI-examples/README.md

 * website: [www.SWHarden.com] (http://www.SWHarden.com)

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

-edited